The Twitch Graveyard

 • ☠️ The Mature Tag: February 2014 - May 2023

-Launched as a way to allow broadcasters to identify to potential audiences if their content was inappropriate, may contain nudity, or other mature topics.
+It was launched to allow broadcasters to identify to potential audiences if their content was inappropriate, may contain nudity, or other mature topics.
 It was never actively enforced and was confusing to many.
 It was replaced in May 2023 with new Content Labels.

 • ☠️ Front Page Partner Requests: 2013 - May 2023